hyugogirubato/KeyDive/README.md

 KeyDive is a sophisticated Python script designed for precise extraction of Widevine L3 DRM (Digital Rights Management) keys from Android devices.
 This tool leverages the capabilities of the Widevine CDM (Content Decryption Module) to facilitate the recovery of DRM keys, enabling a deeper understanding and analysis of the Widevine L3 DRM implementation across various Android SDK versions.

 > [!IMPORTANT]
-> Support for OEM API 18+ (SDK > 33) requires the use of functions extracted from Ghidra.
+> A minimum version of `frida-server 16.6.0` is required for dynamic dumps on OEM API 18+ (SDK > 33).
+Otherwise, extracted functions from Ghidra are required.

 ## Features